 Our Goal

-The Peggy and Jack Baskin Foundation continues to integrate intersectional feminism and prioritize the needs of women and girls of color in all of our work.
-The creation of this funding area is meant to complement our existing intersectional programming and fund organizations explicitly addressing the impact of racist and patriarchal structures facing Black women, Latinx women, Indigenous women, Asian American and Pacific Islander women, Muslim women, immigrant women, undocumented women, and gender nonconforming individuals of color.
-By developing this category, the foundation has opened the opportunity for us to fund national organizations working in this area, rather than limiting ourselves to our regions of focus.
+The Peggy and Jack Baskin Foundation prioritizes the needs of women, girls, and gender-expansive individuals of color in all of our work.
+The creation of this funding area is meant to complement our existing intersectional programming and fund organizations explicitly involved in activist work to address the impact of racist and patriarchal structures facing women of color and gender-expansive individuals of color.
+By developing this category, the Foundation has opened up the opportunity for us to fund activist organizations working in this area that do not fit into our other grant categories.

 “Women of color are suffering, fighting, and organizing on the frontlines.
 They deserve our continued support.
 Every day, these women struggle to speak their truth and hold their vision for a future.
 A future where we are all free to dream, aspire, and thrive.
 A future where we can just simply walk down the street without the fear of being killed.” – Teresa Younger, President and CEO of the Ms. Foundation, June 2020